agentforcezone/agentforce-adk/examples/files/responses/product-owner-agent.md

 **Notes/Dependencies:**

 *   **Dependency 1:** Requires a secure password hashing library (e.g., bcrypt).
-*   **Dependency 2:** Requires a secure storage mechanism for 2FA secrets.
+*   **Dependency 2:** Requires a QR code generation library.
-*   **Technical Requirements:**  Must adhere to OWASP guidelines for authentication.
+*   **Technical Requirements:**  Must use HTTPS for all communication.
+Consider rate limiting to prevent brute-force attacks.
-*   **Timeline Considerations:**  Security review and testing should be prioritized.
+*   **Timeline Considerations:**  Security review is critical and may require additional time.

 **Important Considerations:**

-*   **Security:**  Must be resistant to common authentication attacks.
-Regular security audits are essential.
+*   **Security:**  Regularly review and update security measures to protect against emerging threats.
+Implement measures to prevent brute-force attacks and account takeover.
-*   **Performance:**  Login process should be fast and responsive.
+*   **Performance:**  Optimize the authentication process to minimize latency.
-*   **Scalability:**  Authentication system should be able to handle a large number of users.
+*   **Scalability:**  Design the system to handle a large number of users.
-*   **Maintainability:**  Code should be well-documented and easy to maintain.
+*   **Maintainability:**  Write clean, well-documented code.
-*   **Compliance:**  Must comply with relevant data privacy regulations (e.g., GDPR).
+*   **Compliance:**  Ensure compliance with relevant data privacy regulations.
-*   **Testing Strategy:**  Comprehensive unit, integration, and security testing is required.
+*   **Testing Strategy:**  Focus on security testing, including penetration testing and vulnerability scanning.

 **Solution Proposal:**

-Utilize a well-established password hashing library like bcrypt for secure password storage.
-Implement TOTP for 2FA using a standard library.
-Employ a secure storage mechanism (e.g., encrypted database field) for storing 2FA secrets.
-Implement rate limiting to prevent brute-force attacks.
-Conduct regular security audits and penetration testing.

-Let me know if you'd like any adjustments or further details added to this User Story!
+Utilize a well-established authentication library (e.g., Passport.js) to simplify the implementation and ensure security best practices are followed.
+Implement a rate-limiting mechanism to prevent brute-force attacks.
+Consider using a managed authentication service (e.g., Auth0, Firebase Authentication) to offload the complexity of authentication management.

+**Definition of Done:**

+*   [ ] All acceptance criteria are met
+*   [ ] Code is reviewed and approved
+*   [ ] Unit tests written and passing (minimum 20% coverage)
+*   [ ] Integration tests passing
+*   [ ] Documentation updated
+*   [ ] Feature tested in staging environment
+*   [ ] Security review completed (including penetration testing)